COVID-19 vaccination program for vulnerable populations: specific targeted activities

 The funding was for distinct, time-limited local projects that identified an at-risk group not accessing vaccines through existing mechanisms.
 The intent was to capitalise on established and trusted relationships with at-risk populations and people who could not or did not wish to attend other vaccination sites.

 The grants were designed to quickly boost numbers in communities where:

 - vaccination rates were low

 - there were significant risks associated with COVID-19 transmission

-- we could reach the as many patients as possible in a short period.
+- we could reach as many patients as possible in a short period.

-- Aboriginal and Torres Strait Islander people aged 12 to 39
+- of Aboriginal and Torres Strait Islander heritage

-- Pregnant and breastfeeding women and women of childbearing age
+- with a cervix and of childbearing age

 Partners and outcomes